Table of Contents

-If you’re visiting Nova Scotia don’t miss Peggy’s Cove, just 44 km away from downtown Halifax.
-There’s not much to the fishing village – a church, a handful of homes, a gallery or two, a restaurant and a few B&B’s.
 You don’t need long for a visit – perhaps a few hours – more if you’re into photography or you want to enjoy a long leisurely meal at the restaurant.
 You can visit at any time of the year – and outside of summer, you may even get Peggy’s Cove to yourself.

-But you could easily spend a day or two in the area – especially if you want to poke your nose into galleries, hike on the rocks, check out a myriad of seafood selling restaurants and I mean who doesn’t want to linger over a lobster club sandwich for lunch or dinner.
+But you could easily spend a day or two in the Peggy’s Cove area – especially if you want to poke your nose into galleries, hike on the rocks, check out a myriad of seafood selling restaurants – and I mean who doesn’t want to linger over a lobster club sandwich for lunch or dinner.
 And there’s some excellent kayaking too – just 10 minutes away out of East Dover.

 Info about the lighthouse in Peggy’s Cove